-(1) Financial Feasibility. (§2306.6710(b)(1)(A)) An Application may qualify to receive a maximum of eighteen (18) points for this item.
+- (1) Financial Feasibility. (§2306.6710(b)(1)(A)) An Application may qualify to receive a maximum of eighteen (18) points for this item.
 To qualify for points, a 15-year pro forma itemizing all projected income including Unit rental rate assumptions, operating expenses and debt service, and specifying the underlying growth assumptions and reflecting a minimum must-pay debt coverage ratio of 1.15 for each year must be submitted.
 The pro forma must include the signature and contact information evidencing that it has been reviewed and found to be acceptable by an authorized representative of a proposed Third Party construction or permanent lender.
-An acceptable form of lender approval letter is found in the application.
+In addition to the signed pro forma, a lender approval letter must be submitted.
+An acceptable form of lender approval letter may be obtained in the Uniform Multifamily Application Templates.
 If the letter evidences review of the Development alone it will receive sixteen (16) points.
-If the letter evidences review of the Development and the Principals, it will receive eighteen (18) points.

-(2) Cost of Development per Square Foot. (§2306.6710(b)(1)(H); §42(m)(1)(C)(iii)) An Application may qualify to receive up to twelve (12) points based on either the Building Cost or the Hard Costs per square foot of the proposed Development, as originally submitted in the Application.
+If the letter evidences review of the Development and the Principals, it will receive eighteen (18) points. - (2) Cost of Development per Square Foot. (§2306.6710(b)(1)(F); §42(m)(1)(C)(iii)) An Application may qualify to receive up to twelve (12) points based on either the Building Cost or the Hard Costs per square foot of the proposed Development, as originally submitted in the Application.
 For purposes of this paragraph, Building Costs will exclude structured parking or commercial space that is not included in Eligible Basis, and Hard Costs will include general contractor overhead, profit, and general requirements.
 Structured parking or commercial space costs must be supported by a cost estimate from a Third Party General Contractor or subcontractor with experience in structured parking or commercial construction, as applicable.
 The square footage used will be the Net Rentable Area (NRA).
 The calculations will be based on the cost listed in the Development Cost Schedule and NRA shown in the Rent Schedule.

-(A) A high cost development is a Development that meets one of the following conditions:

-(i) the Development is elevator served, meaning it is either a Qualified Elderly Development with an elevator or a Development with one or more buildings any of which have elevators serving four or more floors;
+If the proposed Development is a Supportive Housing Development, the NRA will include common area up to 50 square feet per Unit. - (A) A high cost development is a Development that meets one of the following conditions: - (i) the Development is elevator served, meaning it is either a Elderly Development with an elevator or a Development with one or more buildings any of which have elevators serving four or more floors;